 The service you receive from Wheel of Health will never be adversely affected by your feedback, however you can’t comment anonymously.
 You should respect the anonymity of staff and associates at the service you are commenting on by not using their names.

 This is not a formal complaint procedure and if you wish to make a complaint you should read our Complaints Procedure.
 If you want a reply to your feedback you should contact us directly.
 This area is not suitable for making general political points about Wheel of Health.
 Feedback from staff, associates or trusted equipment suppliers will not be accepted.
 Any comments solicited by equipment providers or a related party are not permitted.
 Equipment providers should never post comments on behalf of clients, their friends or family members.
 Once a comment we’ve published is more than two years old, it is removed along with any associated information.

 If you think someone’s contribution to the website breaks our rules you can alert one of our moderators by contacting us directly.
 Reporting a comment will not delete it but will temporarily remove it and ensure we look at it as soon as possible.
 The moderators will then decide whether to remove it permanently or reinstate it.

 - Relevance: comments must be relevant to the page they are to appear on.

 - Be civil:please ensure that your contributions are respectful of others.
 We will remove contributions that are unlawful, harassing, abusive, threatening, obscene, sexually suggestive, racist, homophobic or sexist or that incite or promote hatred of any group or individual.

 - Writing in capitals: do not write in capital letters – on the internet this is regarded as “shouting” and many people are offended by it.

 - Be informative: ensure that your comment has enough information to describe your experience.
-If comments deemed uninformative by our moderators may be removed.
+If comments are deemed uninformative by our moderators, they may be removed.

 - Abusive language: comments containing swearing will be removed.
 People of all ages use the website and language should be suitable for them.